 If you have a contract with a service supplier you can expect that:

 In a service contract, at the very least, you should ensure that you know the price of the service and the time that it will take to complete the agreed work.

-Consumers, when they buy goods and services are protected by The European Communities (Unfair Terms in Consumer Contracts) Regulations, 1995.
+Consumers, when they buy goods and services are protected by unfair terms in consumer contract regulations.
 This means that any term or implied term in a consumer contract that is found to be unfair to the consumer is null and void.
-Find out more about Unfair Terms in Consumer Contracts here.

 When you choose a service supplier what you need to take into account will depend on the service being provided.
 The following general advice may be useful to you in choosing a service provider.